 For Information or assistance contact Deputy Murphy through info listed below:

 Lancaster, S. C. 29720

-The Lancaster County Sheriff’s Office currently deploys two K-9 teams that consist of bloodhounds (tracking teams) and their handlers.
+The Lancaster County Sheriff’s Office currently deploys two K-9 teams that consist of a bloodhound and a multi-purpose drug dog and their handlers.
 These teams are National certified in their respective fields and undergo constant training to maintain their proficiency.
 The K-9 handlers are comprised of select deputies from the Patrol Division within the department and are subject to callout 24 hours a day, 7 days a week.
-The K-9 teams fall under the supervision of Captain Jeff Hilton in the Patrol Division.
+The K-9 teams fall under the supervision of Captain Eric Jaillette in the Patrol Division.

-"Bandit" and "Daisy Mae" are Bloodhounds who have been highly trained and have received their National Certifications by the National Police Bloodhound Association.
+"Daisy Mae" is the K-9 teams' bloodhound who has been highly trained and received her National Certifications from the National Police Bloodhound Association.
 This Team is used to find criminal suspects and missing persons.
 They search open areas, track suspects that have fled from a crime scene and locate any evidence that a suspect leaves behind.
 Using their keen sense of smell, a bloodhound can search faster, safer, while using less manpower, and more accurately than officers alone.

 The Lancaster County Sheriff's Office Patrol Division is led by Captain Eric Jaillette and is responsible for patrolling 549 square miles and providing services and protection for the estimated 93,000 residents within the county 24 hours a day/ 7 days a week.
 The Deputies of the Patrol Division are the most visible representatives of the Lancaster County Sheriff's Office as they patrol an estimated 85,000 miles each month.